City X Space Kid logo

-Meet James.
-His City X Project invention will be 3D printed onboard the International Space Station in early 2015.
+His City X Project invention was printed onboard the International Space Station in early 2015.

 The Story